johnno1962/Diamond/README.md

 ### import SwiftRuby for easier access to files and Strings

-Foundation is not a particularly convenient way to work with files and processes and Swifts uncompromising String class does not make accessing parts of a string easy.
-To resolve this a port of the Core Ruby apis has been made to Swift in the project [SwiftRuby](https://RubyNative/SwiftRuby).
+Foundation is not a particularly convenient way to work with files and processes and Swift's uncompromising String class does not make accessing parts of a string easy.
+To resolve this a port of the Core Ruby apis has been made to Swift in the project [SwiftRuby](https://github.com/RubyNative/SwiftRuby).
 Classes: File, Stat, Time and Regexp are included along with extensions to String and Array to round off their rather Austere edges.

 ### Requirements

-To use Diamond, download and build this project and make sure that have `$HOME/bin` (`~/bin` does not work) in your UNIX `PATH`.
+To use Diamond, download and build this project and make sure that have `$HOME/bin` (`~/bin` does not work) in your UNIX `$PATH`.
 For some reason you may have to retry the build if you are using `El Capitan`.

 You can then type `diamond path_to_script` and it creates a blank script, an Xcode